- Main User Interface

 The Workbench Menu was previously a permanent fixture of Flex4, pinned to the right side of the screen in virtually every screen and view within Flex4.

-In Flex5, the Workbench Menu, still located along the right side of the screen, is now a collapsible set of tabs visible or not depending on context.
-For example, the Workbench Menu is no longer a part of settings screens, inventory models and units, as well as the calendar, with those functionalities being moved into the Detail Block.
+In Flex5, the Workbench Menu (still located along the right side of the screen) is now a collapsible set of icons, visible or not depending on context.
+For example, the Workbench Menu is no longer a part of settings screens, inventory models/units or the calendar (with those functionalities being moved into the Detail Block).

-Elements will open the Project Element Tree for the one currently open, a helpful tool to reference and open elements related to the one you are currently working on.
+Elements will open the Project Element Tree for the element that is currently open.
+This is a helpful tool to reference and open elements related to the one you are currently working on.

 Reports displays all available and enabled Instance Level Reports available for the element you currently have open.